13 Coolest Places in NYC to Take Photos of Your Kids

 MoMA PS1 – Long Island City, Queens

 MoMA PS1's packed calendar of seasonal events is family-friendly (although not specifically aimed at families).
 MoMA PS 1 is even more fun in the summertime when the courtyard installation is revealed.
-This summer, grab a hammock and swing with the kids, then enjoy the spray from the “waterfall” set against a jungle backdrop.
+Currently, you'll find Niki de Saint Phalle’s "La femme et L'oiseau fontaine," a fountain reimagined as a woman lightly balanced atop a bird.
+Around the fountain, there's "The Stories of the Past Rejoice through Children's Skies," a new site-specific installation by Mexican artist Raúl de Nieves.
+The work resembles stained-glass windows and the artist was inspired by Mexican craft traditions.
 Admission is always free for NYC residents.

 While the rooftop garden at the Met takes some hunting to find, the view is worth the trip.
 Photo by Janet Bloom